shelleyolivia/learn-tutorials/network-documentation/tezos/tutorials/tezos-nft-marketplace.md

 - description
 - A button to buy/collect the NFT

-Here we can create prop `item` for the details, `onClick` to navigate to the detailed view, and onCollect which simply dispatches collectNFT action creator.
+Here we can create prop `item` for the details, `onClick` to navigate to the detailed view and _onCollect_ which simply dispatches collectNFT action creator.

-We will set up onClick on the image and onCollect to the buy button.
+We will set up _onClick_ on the image and _onCollect_ to the buy button.

 ```js
 const Token = ({item, onClick, onCollect}) => {
 	return (